BEHIND THE WHEEL: Audi SQ5

 The engine pulls progressively all the way to redline.
 In comfort mode, it takes the slightest bit to wake up while in dynamic, things are close to being immediate when it comes to forced induced motors.
 Augmented 8-cylinder sounds can also be tailored, as with the usuals; suspension, engine and gearbox.

 Ride quality from its variable dampers is supple however imperfections can still be felt no thanks to large rubbers.
 That said, air suspension is available as an option and even without, it is noticeably more compliant than a GLC 43.
 Chuck it into corners at city speeds, some fun can actually be had in this Q5.
-Ultimately not a Macan but there’s some of that prowess lying underneath.
+Ultimately still no Macan despite sitting on the newer MLB Evo platform.

 An 8-speed torque converter has been appointed over a dual clutch unit for smooth cog swapping.
 That said, shift by wire gear selection at times does not respond to input which requires several tries.
 Moving onto NVH, the SQ5 does well making it a superb package for daily hustling.
 From suburban driving, I’ve been averaging 11.5 litres every 100 km which is respectable for a car weighing this much.